About me

-Colin McArthur, jack of all trades, master of none (and proud of it).
+Colin McArthur, jack of all trades, master of none.

-What don’t I do?
-Customer service, detective work, bug hunting, infrastructure wiring, clean interfaces, all with a wise-ass grin.
+Customer service, bug hunting, development, infrastructure wiring, clean interfaces.
 I float between nerds and normal people, translate without jargon, and make sure no problem slips past without being solved properly.

 Uptime